smi2/phpClickHouse/README.md

 ## Features

-- No dependency, only curl (php 5.6 without composer)
+- No dependency, only Curl (support php 5.6, but recommended 7.2 )
 - Select parallel queries (asynchronous)
 - Parallelizing bulk inserts from CSV file
 - enable_http_compression, for bulk inserts